SemPlaatsman/ChapeauV2/README.md

 # ChapeauV2
-A C# WinForms project for creating a restaurant ordering system with a SQL database.
+A C# WinForms project for a restaurant ordering system with a SQL database.